ravikumawat7716/ravikumawat7716/README.md

 ### Professional Experience

 Currently, I'm a Research Intern at the Department of Computer Science and Engineering at IIT Ropar.
-Here, I focus on Deep Learning Applications in Computer Vision.
+Here, I focus on Deep Learning Applications in Computer Vision, Medical imaging.

 ### Extracurricular Activities